CMU-11-791/Docker-Tutorial/README.md

 1. Clone the repository<br/>
    `git clone https://github.com/cmu-11-791/Docker-Tutorial.git`<br/>
    `cd Docker-Tutorial`
 1. Create a virtual environment and activate it.
-(Note that the syntax below assumes that your default virtual environment is Python 2).<br/>
+Note that the project requires Python 2.7 so we need to ensure the virtual environment is created with the proper interpreter.<br/>
-  `virtualenv .venv`<br/>
+  `virtualenv -p python2.7 .venv`<br/>
   `source .venv/bin/activate`
 1. Install the *deiis* module<br/>
   `cd deiis`<br/>